cytopia/devilbox/docs/index.rst

 .. image:: img/banner.png

+The Devilbox is a modern dockerized LAMP and MEAN stack for local development on Linux, MacOS and Windows.

-The Devilbox allows you to have an unlimited number of projects ready without having to install any external software and without having to configure any virtual hosts.
+It allows you to have an unlimited number of projects ready without having to install any external software and without having to configure any virtual hosts.
 As well as providing a very flexible development stack that you can run offline.
 (Internet is only required to initially pull docker container).